 However, our late timing proved to be perfect timing, as we met a fabulous honest and kind taxi driver named ‘Duncan’.

 I had written down a few hotels to check out in close proximity of each other, thinking we would be arriving in the daylight.
-Duncan then informed us one had poor security, and then showed us five other boutique and small hotels.
-He would park and lock the car in front of the security guard, and wait whilst we looked at the rooms.
-I have found if booking on line it is impossible to tell if the area is good, or the road is busy and noisy, and the photographs can be old or misleading.
+Duncan then informed us one had poor security and then showed us five other boutique and small hotels.
+He would park and lock the car in front of the security guard and wait whilst we looked at the rooms.
+I have found if booking online it is impossible to tell if the area is good, or the road is busy and noisy, and the photographs can be old or misleading.
 So glad he showed us, as some were in the wrong area of town, or a really noisy road, or rooms the size of shoe boxes or all three combined.

 Nairobi felt completely safe to us.
 I am sure there are bad areas, but we found most of the people helpful, kind and genuine.
 We never worried for a moment, but we never went out at night either, even though I carried a flashlight ‘just in case’.
 African streets are often dusty and dirty, even in capital cities, and they do not have street lights.
-However, we did encounter a lot of power blackouts in Africa, and it is important to choose a hotel with a back-up generator.
+However, we did encounter a lot of power blackouts in Africa, and it is important to choose a hotel with a backup generator.

-On the first two days we hired a tuk-tuk.
+On the first two days, we hired a tuk-tuk.
 Our driver was brilliant.
 Poor chap was smashed into on both days whilst we were in the tuk-tuk though.
-After that we decided taxis might be a safer option!
+After that, we decided taxis might be a safer option!

-However, he did take us on a fabulous Nairobi city tour, and he drove straight int the park where we fed the monkeys.
+However, he did take us on a fabulous Nairobi city tour, and he drove straight into the park where we fed the monkeys.
 I like his style, and he was a really fun driver too.